hvag/blog/terraform.md

 _Hey, those are nice new buildings we have; can we put computers in them?_
 _No, we need more stuff_

 From the VPC buildout, each campus has been assigned a 10.X.0.0/16 network.
-There are currently up to four DC rooms on each campus designated R1 - R4 with subnets as shown below.
-Each room has:
+There are currently up to four DC rooms on each campus, designated R1 - R4 with subnets as shown below for VPC-EAST.
+Each room will be configured to have:
 - 1 Public facing subnet
 - 2 Private subnets
 - Reserved capacity